CHI introduces Hank The robot

 Fong said that Robot assisted operations have proven to be more accurate than manual operations due to their state of the art imaging technology.

 “The Mako, a robotic-arm assisted technology, provides surgeons with the means to give every patient an individualized surgery.
 A 3D model of a patient’s hip or knee is used to pre-plan and assist the surgeon in performing joint replacement surgery,” Stephanie Fong, marketing and public relations at CHI, said.
 “The robot can then show the surgeon what the implant should look like after it has been inserted, how it should sit and so on, before the surgery even happens.”

 The public had until Feb.
 14 to submit a name and Fong said that dozens of names were submitted and narrowed down to three names.
 CHI staff voted in an online survey to determine their favorite and the winner was officially named in a small ceremony including balloons and a special name tape.

 In January, the hospital purchased HANK from Stryker, a medical technology corporation.

-According to an article by The Robot Report, Stryker was the top producer of game-changing technology in the realm of orthopedic surgery.
+by The Robot Report, Stryker was the top producer of game-changing technology in the realm of orthopedic surgery.

 “More than five years after buying Mako Surgical, Stryker has already placed more than 650 Mako robots around the world, with more than 76,900 knee and hip replacement procedures performed in 2018 and double-digit growth in installations expected in 2019,” the article said.